barryclark/jekyll-now/_posts/2014-05-23-uploading-rotated-logs.markdown

 ### Implementation
 End of the story we implemented and did some file renaming in the process of file upload to comply with client requirements.
 Finally it was over.

 The code can be fork or looked at on my Github Account.
-The project name is [RotatedLogs_Upload](https://github.com/enriquemanuel/rotatedlogs_upload)
+The project name is [Uploader](https://github.com/enriquemanuel/uploader) and there is a folder for old projects that also contain old bash scripts.

 #### Caveats:
 Just beware that the SFTP needs to have the `<< ENDOFSCRIPT` or whatever you want to call it and that mark, should not have any spaces before or after to close the SFTP scripting correctly.